 Three Rivers Festival - The Mayor appoints one member to this board to participate in the administration of the Three Rivers Festival programs.

-Urban Enterprise Association Board of Directors - This board is the governing body for the local enterprize zone program.
-It is responsible for overseeing projects within the enterprise zone boundaries, and operation of the Fort Wayne Enterprise Center which assists small business owners and entrepreneurs within the zone.
-Mayor Henry appoints four out of seven members; two may be citizen members representing business.
+SEED/Urban Enterprise Association Board of Directors - This board is the governing body for the local enterprise zone program.
+It is responsible for overseeing projects and programs within the enterprise zone boundaries, and operation of the Fort Wayne Enterprise Center which assists small business owners and entrepreneurs within the zone.
+Of the 12 board members, Mayor Henry appoints six, City Council appoints four, and the governor appoints two.

 Urban Transportation Board - This is state-run board with one Mayoral appointment.